maicode/Hardware_shop/source code/README.md

 ## Note

-Change directory to users local C
+Change directory to users local C within the source code.
+Run code from Powershell.